HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 4) **Physical Deletion**: On a regular schedule the deletion queue is processed by code running within a secure boundary.
 An administrator may manually invoke the deletion process or wait for it run at it's scheduled time once daily.
    The deletion daemon is responsible for performing **Physical Deletes** of data from the deletion queue.
    A physical delete makes all files associated with a bundle or bundle version inaccessible.
-This will make HEAD and GET requests against those file versions return a 404.
+This will make `HEAD /files/{uuid}` and
+   `GET /files/{uuid}` requests against those file versions return a 404.

    A log entry is produced when ever the deletion daemon is run.
 It contains information on what bundles and files have been logically deleted, the reason, the administrator who executed the deletion, and info about the deletion markers.